basho/basho_docs/source/riak/references/appendices/MapReduce-Implementation.md

 #### Query

-The query is given as a list of phases, each phase being of the form @{PhaseType:{...spec...}}@.
-Valid @{PhaseType}@ values are "map", "reduce", and "link".
+The query is given as a list of phases, each phase being of the form `{PhaseType:{...spec...}}`.
+Valid `{PhaseType}` values are "map", "reduce", and "link".

-Every phase spec may include a @keep@ field, which must have a boolean value: @true@ means that the results of this phase should be included in the final result of the map/reduce, @false@ means the results of this phase should be used only by the next phase.
-Omitting the @keep@ field accepts its default value, which is @false@ for all phases except the final phase (Riak assumes that you were most interested in the results of the last phase of your map/reduce query).
+Every phase spec may include a `keep` field, which must have a boolean value: `true` means that the results of this phase should be included in the final result of the map/reduce, `false` means the results of this phase should be used only by the next phase.
+Omitting the `keep` field accepts its default value, which is `false` for all phases except the final phase (Riak assumes that you were most interested in the results of the last phase of your map/reduce query).

-h5.
-Map
+##### Map

 Map phases must be told where to find the code for the function to execute, and what language that function is in.